Analytical considerations for optimal axion haloscope design: Non-uniform magnetic fields

 The form factor, expressed here by Eq.~\ref{eq:form_factor}, is estimated based on a simulation and obtained in a straightforward manner under an uniform magnetic field.
 In reality, however, the magnetic field of a solenoid with a finite length is not uniform over the magnet bore and gradually decreases along the main axis with the development of stray field in the radial direction.
 Therefore, a reasonable estimation of $G$ requires knowledge of the overall field distribution within the cavity volume.

-One may argue that as long as a magnetic field is present in space, the axion-to-photon conversions would take place and hence a longer cavity, which stores more of the magnetic field, would be beneficial.
+As long as a magnetic field is present in space, the axion-to-photon conversions would take place and hence a longer cavity, which stores more of the magnetic field, would be beneficial.
 However, Eqs.~\ref{eq:conv_power} and \ref{eq:form_factor} indicate that the conversion power is proportional to $\frac{|\int \mathbf{E}_{r}\cdot \mathbf{B}_{e} dV|^{2}}{\int |\mathbf{E}_{r}|^{2} dV}$, which eventually decreases with an increase in the cavity volume under a decreasing magnetic field.
 This occurs because the energy density of axion-induced photons would not remain the same for a volume-varying cavity under a non-uniform magnetic field.
 This effect can also be understood by approximating a single long cylindrical cavity under a non-uniform solenoid magnetic field to a series of disc-shaped cavities, each of which is under a uniform field with a different strength, coupled to a common signal combiner, such that increasing the cavity volume (length) is equivalent to adding more discs, as shown in Fig.~\ref{fig:cavity_height_increase}.
 The individual disc cavities would generate different levels of signal power depending on the field strength.
-Noting the fact that unbalanced inputs to a power combiner induce a net power flow from one port to another effectively resulting in power dissipation, the combined power would be lower than a simple sum of the input powers~\cite{thesis:combiner}.
+Noting the fact that unbalanced inputs to a power combiner induce power dissipation, the combined power would be lower than a simple sum of the input powers~\cite{paper:combiner}.
 In other words, a continuous increase of the cavity volume under a finite magnetic field would not always be beneficial.

 This intuition indicates that the cavity length can be optimized for a given magnetic field distribution to maximize the scan speed, equivalently $\langle \mathbf{B}_{e}^{2} \rangle^{2}V^2G^2Q_{c}$, a product of the experimental parameters in Eq.~\ref{eq:scan_rate} with the limit of $Q_{c} \ll Q_{a}$.
-For a cylindrical cavity placed in a solenoid, the quality factor is given by
+For a cylindrical cavity, the quality factor is given by

 where $R$ and $L$ are correspondingly the cavity radius and length and $\delta$ is the skin depth of the cavity surface.
 For the TM$_{010}$ mode, Eq.~\ref{eq:form_factor} can be expressed in the two-dimensional cylindrical coordinate system ($\rho, z$) as